codeMAHDI/interview_prep./lib/DOC.md

 1. runApp(): the entry point that tells Flutter what to display on the screen. main() is the starting point of a Dart program. runApp(MyApp()) tells Flutter: “Start the app and use MyApp as the first widget.”
 2. Material app: a pre-built widget in Flutter that sets up your app with Material Design — Google’s design language for mobile and web apps.
 MaterialApp is like the main frame of your app — it handles things like: Theme, routes, Home, title, Debug banner.
+3. Scaffold: a layout structure widget in Flutter that provides the basic visual structure of a Material Design app — like the skeleton of your app's screen.
+Think of Scaffold as a template for a typical app screen — it gives you areas to easily add: AppBar, body, floatingActionButton, drawer, bottomNavigationBar, backgroundColor

 ## Why use MaterialApp?
 1. Gives access to Material widgets like Scaffold, AppBar, FloatingActionButton, etc.
 2. Makes your app look and feel like a real Android app.

+## Why use Scaffold?
+Because it gives you a standard structure and lets you build apps that follow Material Design without doing everything manually.

+### Quick Note:
+You must use Scaffold inside a MaterialApp to get full Material functionality.